reposense/RepoSense/docs/user_guide.md

 ```
 **actualGitHubId** and **configuredAuthorName** are both local Git Author Name.

-By default, git uses the authors' Github ID as their local Author Name.
+By default, git uses the authors' GitHub ID as their local Author Name.
 However, this is not always the case.
 Many Git users customize their local Git Author Name.

-To fix this, authors can use the following command to reset their local author name to Github ID before contributing:
+To fix this, authors can use the following command to reset their local author name to GitHub ID before contributing:
 ```
-git config --global user.name “YOUR_GITHUB_ID_HERE”
+git config --global user.name “YOUR_GitHub_ID_HERE”
 ```
 For more details, do checkout this [faq](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.

-If an author's local Git Author Name is not the same as his Github ID, the local Author Name needs to be filled into the CSV config file for accurate consolidation.
+If an author's local Git Author Name is not the same as his GitHub ID, the local Author Name needs to be filled into the CSV config file for accurate consolidation.
 If more than one local Author Name is used, they can separate them by using the semicolon `;` operator within the `Local Author Name` column.

 ### [Optional] Preparation of Repositories
 #### Contribution Tags
 Although RepoSense's contribution analysis is quite accurate, authors can use annotations to ensure that RepoSense correctly recognizes their contribution.
-Special thanks to [Collate](https://github.com/se-edu/collate) for providing the inspiration for this functionality.
+Special thanks to [Collate](https://GitHub.com/se-edu/collate) for providing the inspiration for this functionality.

 There are 2 types of tags:
 - Start Tags (`@@author YOUR_GITHUB_ID`)